rogerbarton/vr-modeling/docs/developer-guide/adding-functionality.md

 To *add your own UI component* create a prefab in the `Assets/Prefabs/UI/Components` folder, then add a reference to it in the :cs:class:`UiManager` so you can access it from C#.
 It is common to add a :cs:class:`MonoBehaviour` to the root of the prefab, which you can then use to initialize it.
 See the scripts in `UI/Components`.

+## Customizing Input

+To make the input adapt to what the user is doing we define the mapping of raw input to actions based on a context or state.
+How this state is determined is detailed below.
+It is based on a tree structure.
+See :cs:prop:`ToolTransformMode`, :cs:prop:`ToolSelectMode` and :cs:func:`UpdateInputTransform`, :cs:func:`UpdateInputSelect` respectively.

+<iframe frameborder="0" style="width:100%;height:300px;" src="https://viewer.diagrams.net/?highlight=0000ff&layers=1&nav=1&title=state-tree.drawio#Uhttps%3A%2F%2Fdrive.google.com%2Fuc%3Fid%3D1GrbdbhofS648kDA4P6qf7UcV5M0aLjAD%26export%3Ddownload"></iframe>

+### Input Hints

+To make it easy for the user to see what each button will do UI is displayed over the controller, called input hints in this project.
+To update the UI the same state is used.
+This means if you change what the input does you also need to update the input hints.

+However, to make it easy for the developer to specify these hints (icon+text) :cs:class:`ScriptableObject` s are used: :cs:class:`UiInputHintsDataCollection`, :cs:class:`UiInputHintsData`, :cs:class:`UiInputHintsData`.
+These allow for data to be entered inside the Editor, not in C#.

+This means common hints are inherited based on the same tree that is used to determine the state.
+The :cs:func:`UiInputHints.Repaint` function will most likely give the best insight to how this works.

 ## Importing Meshes

 If you just want to add a new mesh, **add it into** `Assets/Models/EditableMeshes` and follow the warnings in the Unity console when running.
 The mesh will be checked for its validity.
 Note for `.off` files you need to have built the C++ library first.